jpegzilla/bemani-clone/readme.md

 ##### headers

-contains general information about the song. title, artist, bpm, level, and rank must not be null.
+contains general information about the song. title, artist, bpm, level, keys, and rank must not be null.

 example headers: